 Crazy COVID Shoppers and Changing Cake Plans

 As shared in Humphrey’s 6th birthday post, I had a different birthday cake in mind for this year’s party.
 But, as fate would have it, NZ increased its COVID alert levels again on the eve of baking day.
-Crazy shoppers meant that I adjusted my baking plans to use a different combination of ingredients and avoid the grocery store chaos.
-Zero complains from Humphrey!
+Crazy shoppers meant that I adjusted my baking plans to use a different combination of ingredients and just avoid all the grocery store chaos.
+Although if you need help making a mask or a mask with matching dog bandana, you know where to look… Zero complains from Humphrey!
+Well, on the cake at least.
+No comment on the matching outfits.
+Haha!
 This cake combines some of his favourite scents and flavours.
 The cake is a hybrid pupcake with baked in beef in the batter instead.
 The recipe also includes carrot (Humphrey’s favourite) and banana.
 The frosting is yogurt firmed with a touch of coconut flour, topped with a sprinkle of hemp hearts.
 Yum!

 Beef Carrot and Banana Dog Birthday Cake Recipe